twisted-fun/beautiful-jekyll/_posts/2018-05-20-step-by-step-ctf-web.md

 - "file.php%00.jpg"
 <br/>
 <p>In case of content-type filter use intercepting proxy.</p>
-<p>In case of file-type recogniser try to use</p>
+<p>In case of file-type recognizer try to use</p>
 - Magic Number of accepted files
 <br/>
 - Insert your code in comment section of the metadata
 <br/>
-- use file modifier (ie image resizer) to produce malicious code itself when receiving special input
+- use file modifier (ie image re-sizer) to produce malicious code itself when receiving special input
 <br/>
 <br/>
 <h4><b>Vulnerable Framework:</b></h4>